 Online hate speech is part of wider negative discourse about GRT communities and reflects the structural racism they face.
-Negative stereotyping is not a unique issue to GRT groups but having received ethnic status only relatively recently (Richardson and Ryder, 2012a) and being a small and 'white' minority group, they can be overlooked in both academic and popular discussions around racism (Traveller Movement, 2017).
-James (1996) identified three levels of racism at the individual, institutional and societal level.
-He defined structural racism as where society is structured in such a way that some ethnic groups are marginalised and excluded.
-GRT groups are clearly subject to structural racism at the societal level because they are expected to assimilate with services and systems that are incompatible with their culture and lifestyle (Richardson and Ryder, 2012a).
-Similarly, in research with immigrants, Viruell-Fuentes et al (2012) outline how a focus on the need for acculturation obscures structural factors in health disparities.
-Whilst GRT groups have a long history in the UK over centuries, there is clear resonance here in how structural racism is obscured in their exclusion through a focus on cultural dissonance.
+The issue of negative stereotyping is not unique to GRT groups, but having received ethnic status only relatively recently (Richardson and Ryder, 2012a) and being a small and 'white' minority group, they can be overlooked in both academic and popular discussions around racism (Traveller Movement, 2017).
+James (1996) identifies three levels of racism at the individual, institutional and societal level.
+He defines structural racism as where society is structured in such a way that some ethnic groups are marginalised and excluded.
+It is clear that GRT groups are subject to structural racism at the societal level, because they are expected to assimilate with services and systems that are incompatible with their culture and lifestyle (Richardson and Ryder, 2012a).
+Similarly, in research with immigrants, Viruell-Fuentes et al. (2012) outline how a focus on the need for acculturation obscures structural factors in health disparities.
+Whilst GRT groups have a centuries-long history in the UK, there is clear resonance here in how structural racism is obscured in their exclusion through a focus on cultural dissonance.

-In her conception of 'revolting subjects', Imogen Tyler (2013) recognises GRT experiences of exclusion and prejudice.
-Drawing on the high profile Dale Farm eviction in Essex in 2010, where 500 people were forcefully evicted from land they owned after retrospective planning permission was successively denied, she demonstrates how GRT groups are marginalised to the status of 'human waste' and thus action against them is legitimised, mandated and even celebrated, including by those in power.
+In her conception of 'revolting subjects', Tyler (2013) recognises GRT experiences of exclusion and prejudice.
+Drawing on the high-profile Dale Farm eviction in Essex in 2010, where 500 people were forcefully evicted from land they owned after retrospective planning permission was successively denied, she demonstrates how GRT groups are marginalised to the status of 'human waste' and thus action against them is legitimised, mandated and even celebrated, including by those in power.
 Tyler's use of the term 'revolting' has a dual meaning.
-It refers to the adjective 'revolting' that justifies the social abjection of certain groups.
-However, she outlines that it also refers to the verb, 'to revolt', in that she recognises that these groups are engaged in resistance and protest at their treatment.
-She recognises that for GRT and other 'revolting subject' groups, resistance is not a choice but a fight for survival (ibid.).
-However, it is arguable that being engaged in resistance also reinforces perceptions of them as antagonistic.
-As such, the 'social abjection' of GRT groups as 'revolting subjects' (Tyler, 2013), arguably allows for anti-GRT discourse to be maintained.
+It refers to the adjective revolting, which justifies the social abjection of certain groups.
+However, she outlines that it also refers to the verb to revolt, recognising that these groups are engaged in resistance to and protest about their treatment.
+She recognises that for GRT and other 'revolting subject' groups, resistance is not a choice but a fight for survival (Tyler, 2013).
+However, it is arguable that being engaged in resistance also reinforces perceptions of these groups as antagonistic.
+As such, the 'social abjection' of GRT groups as 'revolting subjects' (Tyler, 2013) arguably allows for anti-GRT discourse to be maintained.